-Change the now-shifted 27th paragraph as follows:
+Change the now-shifted 26th paragraph as follows:

-For non-MLO, if an AP has a Robust Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Robust Device ID element or Device ID KDE a new device ID and, in a Robust PASN ID element or PASN ID KDE, a new PASN ID, thus establishing a new shared identity state.
-An AP shall set a Device ID Status field to 1 indicating Not Recognized if the AP cannot unequivocally identify the non-AP STA shared identity state.
+If an AP or an AP MLD has a Robust Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP or the AP MLD may also provide in that same Robust Device ID element or Device ID KDE a new device ID and, in a Robust PASN ID element or PASN ID KDE, a new PASN ID, thus establishing a new shared identity state, respectively.
+An AP or an AP MLD shall set a Device ID Status field to 1 indicating Not Recognized if the AP or the AP MLD cannot unequivocally identify the non-AP STA or the non-AP MLD shared identity state, respectively.

-Insert the following new paragraph after the now-shifted 27th paragraph:

-For MLO, if an AP MLD has a Robust Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP MLD may also provide in that same Robust Device ID element or Device ID KDE a new device ID, thus establishing a new shared identity state.
-An AP MLD shall set a Device ID Status field to 1 indicating Not Recognized if the AP MLD cannot unequivocally identify the non-AP MLD shared identity state.

-Change the now-shifted 31st paragraph as follows:
+Change the now-shifted 29st paragraph as follows: